Studying Film, TV and Radio at Salford

 Will there be networking events and opportunities to meet employers during the course?

 There are many networking opportunities and we actively encourage all our students to take advantage of these whenever they can, whether this be simply introducing yourself to a guest speaker during a masterclass, attending RTS events that take place in MediaCity, or other such opportunities.
-Professional Practice, a module on Film Production and Television and Radio Production, for example, also requires you to undertake some work experience and this is an additional and invaluable way to begin to develop that important contacts list.
+Modules may also requires you to undertake some work experience and this is an additional and invaluable way to begin to develop that important contacts list.

 Will we get to see the ITV and BBC studios?